INDEPENDENT PURCHASING COOPERATIVE

 If you have any questions about IPC’s privacy practices, or you wish to access, correct, or delete your Personal Information, please contact the IPC Privacy Officer as set forth below.

 Likewise, any complaints about IPC’s privacy practices should also be directed to the IPC Privacy Officer.
-The IPC Privacy Officer will endeavour to investigate and attempt to resolve any complaints within 45 days.
+The IPC Privacy Officer will endeavor to respond to all questions, comments, and concerns as soon as reasonably practicable.
+The Privacy Officer will also endeavor to investigate and attempt to resolve any complaints within 45 days.

 The IPC Privacy Officer can be reached by mail, telephone, facsimile, or email, as follows: